 When you reach your preservation age, you can access your super as a transition to retirement (TTR) pension without having to retire.
 This means you can keep earning while also making the most of your super.
 It can also have some tax benefits.

 To start you’ll have to transfer some of your super out of a super accumulation account and into a super-based pension.
 Your employer will need to keep making payments into your accumulation account so you’ll need to keep some money in there to keep it open.

 TTR strategies can be very complex.
 However, they basically work in one of two ways.

 1. Accessing your super while you work full time

-- Any salary sacrifice into your super will be taxed at 15% which is likely to be lower than your marginal tax rate you would pay on that amount if you received it as salary
+- Any salary sacrifice into your super will generally be taxed at 15%1 which may be lower than the marginal tax rate you would pay on that amount if you received it as salary

 2. Accessing your super while you reduce your hours